samiyaakhtar/active-learning-detect/devops/dsvm/README.md

 ## Environment Setup
 We provide a module that will copy over a shell script to your DSVM and execute the shell script to setup an active learning environment.

-We requirement that your ssh key be added to the SSH agent.
-You can do so my using the **_ssh-add_** command
+We require that your SSH key be added to the SSH agent.
+To add your SSH key to the SSH agent use the **_ssh-add_** command

 ```sh
 $ ssh-add -K ~/.ssh/act-learn-key
 ```

-To copy and execute the shells script use the following command
+To copy and execute the shell script on the DSVM use the following command

 ```sh
 $ python setup-tensorflow.py --host admin@127.0.0.1 -k ~/.ssh/act-learn-key -s setup-tensorflow.sh